-3. According to the Administration, different parts of the P&E Study were completed in phases and the entire study was completed in September 2015.
-In 2013, whilst the P&E Study was yet to be completed, and data and analyses gradually became available, the plan announced to the public at that time was to proceed concurrently with all three phases of the public housing development to provide around 17 000 units, as well as YLIEE.
+- 3. According to the Administration, different parts of the P&E Study were completed in phases and the entire study was completed in September 2015.
+In 2013, whilst the P&E Study was yet to be completed and data and analyses gradually became available, the plan made public at that time was to proceed concurrently with all three phases of the public housing development to provide around 17 000 units, as well as YLIEE.
 In early 2014, the Administration decided to proceed first with Phase 1 development to provide 4 000 units, and develop Phases 2 and 3 and YLIEE at later periods ("phased development approach").
-The demarcation of the site of Phases 1, 2 and 3 of the development and the YLIEE site and the land information of the sites are in Appendices I and II respectively.

-4. The reduction of public housing units from 17 000 to 4 000, as well as the rezoning of green belts for the development of these units instead of clearing the brownfield sites, have raised public concerns.
-Some have called on the Administration to disclose the reports of the P&E Study to allow the public to have a clearer understanding of the project.
-On 18 October 2016, the Administration responded with the release of the 16 reports of the P&E Study to the Legislative Council and the public, after processing the sensitive information such as land matters and financial information.
+The demarcation of the site of Phases 1, 2 and 3 of the development and the YLIEE site and the land information of the sites are in Appendices I and II respectively. - 4.
+According to the Administration, the Housing Department's proposal to proceed first with the Phase 1 development and leave the Phases 2 and 3 development to later periods was agreed by the Secretary for Transport and Housing in early 2014, who then reported to the 3C meeting chaired by the Chief Executive. - 5.
+The reduction of public housing units from 17 000 to 4 000, as well as the rezoning of green belts for the development of these units instead of clearing the brownfield sites, have raised public concerns.2 Some have called on the Administration to disclose the reports of the P&E Study to allow the public to have a clearer understanding of the project.
+On 18 October 2016, the Administration responded with the release of the 16 reports of the P&E Study to the Legislative Council and the public, after processing the sensitive information such as land matters and financial information.3